jjsanchezc/Cloud-Engineer-Roadmap/Networking/README.md

 # SUBNETTING IPv6

-8 groups of 2 bytes
-8 blocks of 4 hex digits
+8 groups of 2 bytes, 8 blocks of 4 hex digits

 # CCNA 200-301